All Episodes

 The president's approval ratings are terrible.

-And yet the Republican nominee is tied.
+And yet, the Republican nominee is tied.

 This is in the context of a discussion about why a Hillary Obama ticket would be a disaster.

-Now, last Thursday night in the O'Reilly factor, uh he had Mark Lamont Hill from Temple University on about this statement that the Hillary Obama ticket wouldn't have a prayer.
+Now, last Thursday night in the O'Reilly factor, he had Mark Lamont Hill from Temple University on about this statement that the Hillary Obama ticket wouldn't have a prayer.

 Oh, absolutely.

-He's trying to reflect an actual truth for once, and that is that an American people are likely not ready for a ticket that has an African-American man and a white woman at the same time.
+He's trying to reflect an actual truth for once, and that is that American people are likely not ready for a ticket that has an African-American man and a white woman at the same time.

-Uh that's not quite what I said.
+That's not quite what I said.

-But nevertheless, let's move on to CNN.
+He's making it race and gender-related, but nevertheless, let's move on to CNN.

-Reliable sources on Sunday this is yesterday.
+Reliable sources on Sunday, this is yesterday.

 Look, there's a lot to criticize Rush Limbaugh for.